 Although some were concerned that we would not be able to think of enough activities, it was decided to give the program a try.
 Twenty-seven years and countless varied activities later, a membership that today numbers around 250 is still brimming with ideas, and our goals have remained constant.
 Each time members sponsor or participate in an activity, they are saying YES to education and educational equity for women and girls.

 It is very easy to sponsor an event!

 - Look at some of the trips from past years for ideas, such as special exhibits at the St. Louis Art Museum, visits to historic homes, or a trip to the Churchill Museum in Fulton.
 Trips can be repeated.

 - Remember that spouses and friends are welcome to join in DFS events.

 - We always need new people to sponsor events.
 Team up with a friend or two to sponsor an event.
 Contact DFS chairs for additional assistance.

-Photos courtesy of several attendees.
-Click on any picture to enlarge it or view as a slideshow.
+.
+Click on any picture to view it full-sized it or as a slideshow.